 Webhook and API are two common names you will come across when trying to connect two services in a loop.
 However, there is an ongoing debt here about Webhook vs API.
 We’ll try to understand how webhook and API work and their use cases.
-This way, we can ensure if the debate is a myth or actually makes sense.
+This way, we can ensure that the debate is a myth or actually makes sense.
 Let’s find out then

 What Is a Webhook?